avocadowebservices/Avo-Server-Specs/README.md

 ## 🚀 Quick Start

 1. Download or clone this repo.
-2. Upload `avo-server-specs` to your `/wp-content/plugins/` directory.
+2. Upload `avo-server-dashboard-widget` to your `/wp-content/plugins/` directory.
 3. Activate via WordPress Admin > Plugins.
 4. See your new **Server Specs** widget in the WP Dashboard!